fdbonillab/play-chess-with-feet/README.md

 # play-chess-with-feet
-play chess with feet with un a dance pade
+play chess with feet with un a dance pad